Basement Conversions in London

 Every planning office will have it’s own policing regarding cellar conversion, so you must investigate and research your Borough thoroughly.
 Using an architect who has an excellent planning approval success rate and is local to your area means they should have previously worked alongside the planning office.
-Most London Boroughs now require a Basement Impact Assessment before considering your application.
-This would include most of the surveys described above and is typically carried out by a structural engineer.
-Going through the process of design, drawings, and planning application can be a tiring and expensive process as it is.
-Getting the approval declined can often mean you have to go back to the drawing board, which can come at more delays and an increase in costs.
-Hiring the necessary specialists will help cover all grounds and leave no stones unturned, building you a robust application – an experienced architecture firm like AURA Architecture will do this for you and recommend the correct guidance.
+Most London Boroughs now require a Basement Impact Assessment before considering your application, and some have taken steps to limit the depth and size of basements.

 Through the rest of the project, your Architect should help you find and liaise with an experienced Waterproofing specialist.
 Water Proofing is a very skilled trade so hiring and finding the correct experts and construction companies is extremely important.
 Be sure that you are provided with the necessary Paperwork and Certification.
 This will help you with guarantees (should you look to sell the property) and be presented to your insurance provider (if the dreaded happens, and you get a leak).
 Typically a manufacturers warranty of 30 years will be provided.
 We are experienced in using DELTA Waterproofing systems.